Skip to content

 Where <mode> is one of the recognized generation types.

 • animation: Designed for 2D procedural animation.
-Supports shape drawing (circle, square, line, etc.), transformations (e.g., rotate, x2, ->, and properties pos, rot per object), and frame-by-frame sequencing.
-Often used for generative art, looping visuals, and dynamic scenes.
+Supports shape drawing (circle, square, line, etc.), transformations (e.g., rotate, x2, and properties pos, gridpos per object), and frame-by-frame sequencing.
+Often used for art or looping visuals.

 • tile: Enables tile-based procedural generation, typically for games or map creation.
 Includes support for grid-based layouts, tile adjacency rules, randomization seeds, and environmental logic for terrain generation.